Last updated: May 18, 2023

 A man wanting to voluntary withdraw

-The number of votes required should be specified in the operating agreement (unanimous consent or partial 50/50).
+For one of our LLCs, the number of votes required was specified in the operating agreement; it can be a unanimous consent or a partial 50/50.

-California law supplies default rules for the default procedure that applies to voluntary withdrawal from a California LLC [1].
+California law supplies default rules for the procedure for voluntary withdrawal from a California LLC.

 If multiple members are in your CA LLC, the remaining members must sign the notice of withdrawal.

-The notice of withdrawal must specify the effective date of the withdrawal and identify any known debts or other obligations owed by your LLC.
+In our case, the notice of withdrawal specified the effective date of the departure and identified any known debts or other obligations owed by our LLC.

 If you voluntarily withdraw from an LLC without following these rules, then California law may treat this as wrongful dissociation under California's right of control statute.